 Er-satins: Slang term for “ersatz satins” — i.e., a set of throwbacks based on a satin uniform but rendered in non-satin fabric.

 Fauxback: A throwback uniform design that inaccurately duplicates the vintage design it’s supposed to be depicting, prompting much consternation among denizens of the uni-verse.
+Also used to describe a retro-themed uniform that isn’t based on any specific original design.
 See also Throwback.

 Fight strap: A fabric strap sewn into the back inner side of a hockey jersey, connecting to the back of the player’s pants.
 This prevents a player from quickly removing his jersey during a fight (which would be a major advantage, since it would give him more freedom of movement and give his opponent nothing to hold onto).
 Fight straps are mandatory on all NHL jerseys.